“Gratitude makes sense of our past, brings peace for today, and creates a vision for tomorrow.” – Melody Beattie

 So I quit.

 That was December of 2009.
 Since then, I have been happily working on everything from corporate video scripts and web content to editing jobs and marketing pieces.
 I also produced two short films (“Anniversary” and “Waiting For Goodbye”) and was honored to have them screen at several festivals, both in the US and England.
 And the novel that I was terrified to write?
-With the help of a killer story coach, Jennifer Blanchard, I finished the manuscript and it is due for publication in late 2017.
+With the help of a killer story coach, Jennifer Blanchard, I finished the manuscript and “Waiting to Wake” was published in December 2018.

 I’ve always been a big believer in the power of gratitude to transform.
 But having received the gift of trading an inauthentic existence for one that is genuine has deepened my capacity to appreciate beyond measure.
 To devote myself to doing what I love.
 To finally be who I really am.